maracuja-juice/notifications-for-spotify/README.md

 ## Setup of Development environment

 1. Create a new app on the [Spotify Developer site](https://beta.developer.spotify.com/dashboard/)
+TODO: add what you need to click on
 2. Get your dev key (SHA1)

     There are two possibilities: